+AACSB: Reflective Thinking

+AICPA: FN Research

+Accessibility: Keyboard Navigation

+Blooms: Remember

+the different types of audits; and what

-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
-Level of Difficulty: 2 Medium Topic: IRS Audit Selection
+Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.

-- 59. Rowanda could not settle her tax dispute with the IRS at the appeals conference.
+- 59. Rowanda could not settle with the IRS at the appeals conference.
 If she wants to litigate the issue but does not have sufficient funds to pay the proposed tax deficiency, Rowanda should litigate in the:

 - A. U.S. District Court.

 - B. U.S. Circuit Court of Appeals.

 - C. U.S. Court of Federal Claims.

-- D. Tax Court.
+- D. U.S. Tax Court.

-- E. None of the above.
+- E. None of these.

-AACSB: Reflective Thinking AICPA: FN Resource Management Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
-Level of Difficulty: 2 Medium Topic: IRS Audit Selection
+AACSB: Reflective Thinking AICPA: BB Resource Management Accessibility: Keyboard Navigation Blooms: Remember

+Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what

-60. Which of the following is not considered a primary authority?
+60. Which of the following na is not considered а primar\ / authorit\ /?

-- A. Tax Court case.
+- A. Tax Court case

-- B. Treasury Regulation.
+- B. Regulation

-- C. Revenue Ruling.
+- C. Revenue ruling

-- D. Tax service.
+- D. Tax service

-- E. None of the above.
+- E. None of these.

+AACSB: Reflective Thinking

+AICPA: FN Research

+Accessibility: Keyboard Navigation

+Blooms: Remember

-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.
+Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.

+Level of Difficulty: 1 Easy

+Topic: Tax law sources

-61. Which of the following is not considered a secondary authority?
+- 61. Which of the following is not considered a secondary authority?

-- A. Text book.
+- A. Text book

-- B. Private Letter Ruling.
+- B. Private letter ruling

-- C. Tax article.
+- C. Tax article

-- D. Tax service.
+- D. Tax service

-- E. None of the above.
+- E. None of these.

-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.
-Level of Difficulty: 1 Easy Topic: Tax Law Sources
+Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.